gbmor/clinte/README.md

 ## Notes

-`sqlite` expects the directory where the database lies to be writeable by the user.
-So, until I move this to using another storage medium (maybe plain text?), keep that in mind.
+The file where the posts are stored must be writeable by all users on the system.
+Keep this in mind.